replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/06-validating-license-fields/assignment.md

 The SDK runs alongside your application and enables access to the Replicated Platform without having to make calls outside of the cluster.
 It in turn connects to the vendor portal periodically to check for update.
-Each update check includes telemetry information we use to help you better understand you customer's installation.
+Each update check includes telemetry information we use to help you better understand your customer's installation.
 See [Closing the Support Information Gap](https://play.instruqt.com/replicated/tracks/closing-infromation-gap) for more information.

 The SDK is your mechanism for interacting with the platform from your